mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 In some countries, the Church has established a confidential abuse help line to assist stake presidents and bishops.
 These leaders should promptly call the help line about every situation in which a person may have been abused—or is at risk of being abused.
 They should also call it if they become aware of a member viewing, purchasing, or distributing child pornography.

 The help line is available for bishops and stake presidents to call 24 hours a day, 7 days a week.
-Phone numbers are shown below.
+Contact information is provided below.

 * United States and Canada: 1-801-240-1911 or 1-800-453-3860, extension 2-1911